naysok/Study-Kangaroo/README.md

 #### ?
 - AlignFaces : align faces of a pair of rigid body
+- CombineAndClean : Combine and Clean a list of meshes, removing unused and duplicate
+- Concentric : align axis of a pair of rigid body
+- EdgeLength : Set edge length / Mesh
+- Hinge : Hinge
+- HingePoint : get the 4 points for erch internal edge to use in a hinge force
+- LoadVertex : Load に近い / Mesh, Strength(上or下)
+- removeDuplicatePts : Removes Similar points from a list / P(List of points to clean)
 - Rod : Resistant rod, Angle に似てる
-- LoadVertex : Load に近い / Mesh, Strength(上or下)
-- EdgeLength : Set edge length / Mesh
+- SolidPlaneCollide : Collision between a plane and a solid
 - Volume : set volume
 - Wind : Setting Wind / Mesh, WindVector
-- CombineAndClean : Combine and Clean a list of meshes, removing unused and duplicate
-- removeDuplicatePts : Removes Similar points from a list / P(List of points to clean)
-- Concentric : align axis of a pair of rigid body
-- SolidPlaneCollide : Collision between a plane and a solid